someshnarwade/someshnarwade/README.md

 ### Hi there, Here's What I'm Working On! 👋

-- 🔭 I’m currently working on Credit Calculator Project.
+- 🔭 I’m currently working on Hangman Project.
 - 🌱 I’m currently learning Python on JetBrains Academy, Percipio and TechWithTim.
 - 👯 I’m looking to collaborate on Automation Projects.
 - 🤔 I’m looking for help with Web Scraping Project.
-- 😄 Code Editor used for development: IDLE
+- 😄 Code Editor used for development: IDLE, Jupyter Notebooks
 - 💬 Ask me about Anything.

 ### What I'll work on next...